qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - In GitHub, if you accidentally commited secret (e.g. API key) and pushed to public, even if you override it using force push, GitHub will still record that secret.
 [Guest Post: How I Scanned all of GitHub’s “Oops Commits” for Leaked Secrets](https://trufflesecurity.com/blog/guest-post-how-i-scanned-all-of-github-s-oops-commits-for-leaked-secrets) [Example activity tab](https://github.com/SharonBrizinov/test-oops-commit/compare/e6533c7bd729957b2eb31e88065c5158d1317c5e...9eedfa00983b7269a75d76ec5e008565c2eff2ef)
 - In GitHub, if there is a private repo A and you forked it as B (also private), then when A become public, the private repo B's content is also publicly accessible, even after deleting B. [See also](https://trufflesecurity.com/blog/anyone-can-access-deleted-and-private-repo-data-github).
 - `git stash pop` does not drop the stash if there is a conflict.
-- It's recommended to add `**/.DS_Store` into `.gitignore` because MacOS auto adds `.DS_Store` files into every folder.
+- MacOS auto adds `.DS_Store` files into every folder.
+It's recommended to add `**/.DS_Store` into `.gitignore`.

 ### Networking

 - Some routers and firewall silently kill idle TCP connections without telling application.
-Some code (like HTTP client libraries, database clients) keep a pool of TCP connections for reuse, which can be silently invalidated.
-To solve it you can configure system TCP keepalive.
+Some code (like HTTP client libraries, database clients) keep a pool of TCP connections for reuse, which can be silently invalidated (using these TCP connection will get RST).
+To solve it, configure system TCP keepalive.
+[See also](https://tldp.org/HOWTO/html_single/TCP-Keepalive-HOWTO/)
+  - Note that [HTTP/1.0 Keep-Alive](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Keep-Alive) is different to TCP keepalive.
 - The result of `traceroute` is not reliable.
-[Traceroute isn't real](https://gekk.info/articles/traceroute.htm).
-Sometimes [tcptraceroute](https://linux.die.net/man/1/tcptraceroute) can be useful.
+[See also](https://gekk.info/articles/traceroute.htm).
+Sometimes [tcptraceroute](https://linux.die.net/man/1/tcptraceroute) is useful.
 - TCP slow start can increase latency.
 Can be fixed by disabling `tcp_slow_start_after_idle`.
 [See also](https://ably.com/blog/optimizing-global-message-transit-latency-a-journey-through-tcp-configuration)
 - TCP sticky packet.
 Nagle's algorithm delays packet sending.
 It will increase latency.
 Can be fixed by enabling `TCP_NODELAY`.
 [See also](https://brooker.co.za/blog/2024/05/09/nagle.html)
 - If you put your backend behind Nginx, you need to configure connection reuse, otherwise under high concurrency, connection between nginx and backend may fail, due to not having enough internal ports.